peterrenshaw/bigbox/docs/hack-bigbox-duckduckgo.md

 ### Conclusions

-I'm writing a module that queries the DUckduckgo Instant Answers API that works on both Python2X and Python3.
+I'm writing a module that queries the Duckduckgo Instant Answers API that works on both Python2X and Python3.
 It will utilise the simplier python-requests in preference to the Python3 *urllib.request* and the Python2X *urllib2.request* calls.
 I'm aware of the restrictions Duckduckgo requires with this access and at some time in the future work to improve the existing python-duckduckgo module.